jparneodo/node-training/packages/training-09-modules-natives-level1/README.md

 TRAINING Merge server and get statements in the same file and compare payloads.

-Huge used client module (not a native module):
+Request client module (not a native module):

 ```sh
 # See https://www.npmjs.com/package/request